 “Over the last 1010 yr, the LD summer sea salt (LDSSS) record has exhibited two below-average (El Niño–like) epochs, 1000–1260 ad and 1920–2009 ad, and a longer above-average (La Niña–like) epoch from 1260 to 1860 ad.
 Spectral analysis shows the below-average epochs are associated with enhanced ENSO-like variability around 2–5 yr, while the above-average epoch is associated more with variability around 6–7 yr.
 The LDSSS record is also significantly correlated with annual rainfall in eastern mainland Australia.
 While the correlation displays decadal-scale variability similar to changes in the interdecadal Pacific oscillation (IPO), the LDSSS record suggests rainfall in the modern instrumental era (1910–2009 ad) is below the long-term average.” op. cit.

 The change in the beat of ENSO variability around the turn of the 20th century suggests perhaps a slight step change in the solar UV control variable at that time.
-The persistence of the 20 to 30 year IPO may be related to the quasi 22 year cycle of heliomagnetic reversals – with weaker 11 year cycles following stronger and with dynamic leads and lags.
-An intriguing possibility is a return to a La Niña-like epoch seen before the mid-Holocene transition.
+The persistence of the 20 to 30 year signal may be related to the quasi 22 year cycle of heliomagnetic reversals – with weaker 11 year cycles following stronger and with dynamic leads and lags.
+An intriguing possibility – with declining solar intensity -is a return to a La Niña-like epoch seen before the mid-Holocene transition.

 Moy et al (2002) present the record of sedimentation in a South American lake shown below (panel b) – which is strongly influenced by Pacific Ocean variability.
 It is based on the presence of greater and less red sediment in a lake core.
 More sedimentation is associated with higher rainfall in El Niño conditions.
 It has continuous high resolution coverage over 11,500 years.
 It shows periods of high and low El Niña activity alternating with a period of about 2,000 years.
 And there is the shift from La Niña dominance to El Niño dominance a little over 5,000 years ago that was identified by Tsonis 2009 as a chaotic bifurcation – and is associated with the drying of the Sahel.
 There is a period around 3,500 years ago of high El Niño intensity – red intensity greater than 200 – associated with the demise of the Minoan civilisation (Tsonis et al, 2010).
 For comparison – red intensity in the 98/99 El Niño was 99.